Vision & Mission

-For 142 years, the Chamber has held fast to its original purpose as stated in its Articles of Incorporation: To advance the commercial, industrial, educational and civic interests of the City of Lawrence.
+For nearly 150 years, the Chamber has held fast to its original purpose as stated in its Articles of Incorporation: To advance the commercial, industrial, educational and civic interests of the City of Lawrence.
 To understand what the Chamber has represented, how it has brought together resources for the common good and what it aspires to be, you need to look no further than its members and leaders, who have led the way in building the Lawrence economy and improving the quality of life for its residents.

 Some highlights from The Chamber’s history include:

 - The creation of Lone Star Lake, dedicated in 1940, after The Chamber raised $10,000 from selling lots on the proposed waterfront

 - Involvement in the recruitment of the Sunflower Army Ammunition Plant in 1942

 - The Lawrence Industrial Development Company, formed in 1949 as the first economic development efforts by The Chamber.
 Activities of the group include buying land at 23rd and Haskell and recruiting the Food Machinery & Chemical Corporation